Olivia Lua

-Olivia Lua (September 19, 1994 – January 18, 2018), also known professionally as Olivia Voltaire, was an American pornographic actress.
+Olivia Lua (September 19, 1994 – January 18, 2018), also known professionally as Olivia Voltaire, was an American pornographic film actress.

 Career

 Her filmography included appearances in "Sneaky Sex", "GF Revenge", and "Vixen".
-She had over 100 acting appearances credited to her name.
-In April 2017, Lua was signed to LA Direct Models, though she did not appear in any films after October of that year due to 'personal challenges'.
+In April 2017, Lua was signed to LA Direct Models, though she did not appear in any films after October of that year due to "personal challenges".

 She cited Sasha Grey as one of her personal inspirations to enter the adult film industry.
 She also attended the 34th AVN Awards, where she was nominated as 'Hottest Newcomer'.

 Personal life and death

 Having struggled with drug addiction in the past, Lua checked herself into a drug rehabilitation in Hollywood, California in October 2017.
 On January 17, one day before her death, Lua posted on her personal Twitter "I feel it everywhere, nothing scares me anymore."
-The New York Post also reported that, though being a rising star in the industry, Lua had struggled with the cutthroat nature of the porn industry and finding work.

 Lua died on January 18, 2018, aged 23.
 Her death was confirmed on January 21.
 An autopsy by the Los Angeles County Coroner's Office determined her cause of death to be an accidental overdose on methamphetamine.